Reason (Melanie C album)

-Background and recording
+Background

-After the success of Northern Star, Melanie C was considered the only member of the Spice Girls to have established a steady successful career as a solo artist.
+In 1999, while still a member of the Spice Girls, Chisholm released her solo debut album, Northern Star.
+It earned favorable reviews from music critics, and became an international commercial success, reaching number one in Sweden, the top ten across Europe, and selling over 2.5 million copies worldwide.
+The album produced five singles, including the UK number ones "Never Be the Same Again" and "I Turn to You," the latter earning a Grammy Award for its remix, and was promoted through live performances, a documentary, and a reissue featuring single mixes.
+After all members of the Spice Girls had released solo material, Chisholm was widely regarded as the only member to have maintained a consistently successful solo career.
 At this time, she was the only member of the Spice Girls to still have a contract with Virgin Records, since the rest of the Spice Girls had departed from Virgin as solo artists.

 Chisholm had spent most of 2000 and 2001 touring around the world in promotion of Northern Star, and planned to enter the studio at the end of 2001 to start recording her next album.
 During this time, things for Chisholm proved to be difficult, as she was diagnosed with depression in 1999.
 She later revealed that it was difficult for her to handle the publicity and hard work during the Spice Girls days, and some days she would eat too little and exercise to the point of exhaustion.
 At the end of 1999, Chisholm's depression worsened and she spent days in bed, unable to cope with her day-to-day routine.
 After being diagnosed with depression she was prescribed antidepressants for 18 months, and also dealt with an eating disorder and a hostile media reaction questioning different topics from her weight to her sexuality.